raspberrypi/documentation/raspbian/applications/vcgencmd.md

 #### mem_oom

-Displays statistics on any Out Of Memory events occuring in the VideoCore memory space.
+Displays statistics on any OOM (out of memory) events occuring in the VideoCore memory space.

 #### mem_reloc_stats